-Therefore, in the past week or so, I have been religiously using overnight face masks to help my skin recover from dryness and slight irritation caused by the strong treatment.
+In the past week or so, I have been religiously using overnight face masks to help my skin recover from dryness and slight irritation caused by the strong treatment.

-Drunk Elephant F-Balm Waterfacial
+The Drunk Elephant F-Balm Waterfacial Facemask (Mini-Review)

 So, I actually already talked about Drunk Elephant’s F-Balm in a separate review and I have been using it for about two months now.

 The F-Balm is a hydrating overnight mask intended to plump and replenish the skin and strengthen its acid mantle and improve its function.

 The F-Balm is formulated with a blend of replenishing ingredients such as niacinamide, sodium PCA, squalane, five forms of ceramides, omega fatty acids, and antioxidants that help repair the skin barrier after being damaged by continuous exposure to harsh treatments and various environmental aggressors.

 Its superstar ingredient is vitamin F is a combination of linoleic which is an Omega-6 and alpha-linoleic acid, which is an Omega-3.

 The tiny beads in this product loaded with vitamin F burst during application to deliver that boost of emollience and soothing hydration.

 The F-Balm has a thick and creamy consistency but there is also a little bit of that gel texture that can be noticed here.

 It’s almost like a combination of cream and a gel, but the cream is more dominant than the gel.
 You know what I mean?